eespina/RHT-Skeleton-Angular/README.md

 ## P.S.

-Get rid of the *.css files inside the /app/ Angular/TypesScript files.
+  - Get rid of the *.css files inside the /app/ Angular/TypesScript files.
 You should be using *.styl and Gulp.js tactics for maintaining UI development architecture.
 Do not be afraid.
+  - Change anything named "RHT*" or "\*village\*" to whatever your project is designed to be named.